nguyensang0323/Build-Portfolio/README.md

 - A brief description about myself in the About Me section.
 - All my projects displayed in the Works sections.
 - A footer with information on how to contact me via phone, GitHub, or email.
+The CSS file integraed flexbox properties to make the styling of the page more coherent.
+Colors were added to make the page more engaging.
+This portfolio will continue to develop as I progress through the Bootcamp.

+## Snapshot of Deployed Site

+## Project URLs
+- Deployed Site:
+- GitHub Repository: